ppy/osu-wiki/news/2020-09-05-mappers-report-august.md

 ## <a id="mappers-showcase"></a>Mappers' Showcase

 It's time again for the Mappers' Showcase!
 As every month we would like to present you some lesser-known mappers which are doing great content!
-As we finished a complete round with all modes and the Storyboarder showcase, we're going back to the beginning, starting again with the osu! game mode.
+As we finished the first cycle with all modes and the Storyboarder showcase, we're going back to the beginning, starting again with the osu! game mode.

-Thanks to [Pachiru](https://osu.ppy.sh/users/2850983) and [hypercyte](https://osu.ppy.sh/users/9155377) for the selections of this month!
+Thanks to [Pachiru](https://osu.ppy.sh/users/2850983) and [hypercyte](https://osu.ppy.sh/users/9155377) for the selections of this month.

 ### Scyhei